stephanofer/mycraftnetwork-stats-front/README.md

-# Hera Network Stats Frontend
+# Mycraft Network Stats Frontend

-A web application for displaying player statistics and leaderboards for all game modes on the Hera Network.
+A web application for displaying player statistics and leaderboards for all game modes on the Mycraft Network.

 ## About